cheery/node-udev/README.md

 ## How to Use

-The example below lists devices and monitors udev events and closes its monitor when receiving an add -event.
+The example below lists devices and monitors udev events on the ipnut subsystem until receiving an add event.
 The code is separately listed in `samples/howto.js`.

     var udev = require("udev");

     console.log(udev.list()); // this is a long list :)

-    var monitor = udev.monitor();
+    var monitor = udev.monitor("input");
     monitor.on('add', function (device) {
         console.log('added ' + device);
         monitor.close() // this closes the monitor.